Mapping classes are almost determined by their finite quotient actions: Twisted periodic Lefschetz numbers of mapping classes

 \begin{lemma} The twisted Lefschetz zeta function $\zeta_L(f;\rho)$ is the formal Taylor expansion at $t=0$ of a unique rational function in $t$ over $\mathbb{F}$, with the constant term $1$.
 Moreover, it equals the twisted Reidemeister torsion for $(M_f,\phi_f,\rho)$, in $\mathbb{F}(t)^\times$ up to monomial factors with nonzero coefficients:

 \end{lemma}

-\begin{proof} Because both sides of the asserted equality in Theorem \ref{tau_zeta} are naturally invariant under homotopy of $f$ and pull-back of $\rho$, we may as well prove the equality with a homotopically modified $f$, (see Example \ref{example_TRT} and Section \ref{Subsec-fixed_point_theory}).
+\begin{proof} Because both sides of the asserted equality in Theorem \ref{tau_zeta} are naturally invariant under homotopy of $f$ and pull-back of $\rho$, we may as well prove the equality with a homotopically modified $f$, (see Example \ref{example_TRT} and Proposition \ref{homotopy_equivalence_invariance}, regarding the homotopy invariance of the right-hand side; see our review of periodic orbit classes and their indices in Section \ref{Subsec-fixed_point_theory}, regarding the homotopy invariance of the left-hand side).
 We choose a cell decomposition of $S$, and homotope $f$ into a (possibly non-homeomorphic) cellular map which is piecewise linear on each cell.

 The mapping torus $M_f=(S\times[0,1])/\sim$ with $(x,1)\sim(f(x),0)$ is naturally homotopy equivalent to the original one, but also enriched with an induced cell decomposition.
 Each (open) cell of $M_f$ is homeomorphically projected by either a product of some cell of $S$ with $\{0\}$, or with $(0,1)$.
 We refer to those with $\{0\}$ as \emph{fiber cells} and those with $(0,1)$ as \emph{flow cells}.
 Take a universal cover $\widetilde{M_f}\to M_f$ with the lifted cell decomposition.
 Denote by $\pi_1(M_f)$ the deck transformation group acting on $\widetilde{M_f}$.
 The originally given representation becomes a representation $\rho\colon\pi_1(M_f)\to\mathrm{GL}(k,\mathbb{F})$ for the cellular mapping torus.